EnzymeAD/Enzyme.jl/docs/src/faq.md

 However, care must be taken to check derivative aliasing afterwards:

 ```@example runtime
-dout === out  # if true, the actual derivative is zero and pointer-like
+dout === out  # if true and pointer-like, the actual derivative is zero
 ```

 ## Mixed activity